Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/07_ChIPseeker_functional_analysis.md

 samplefiles <- list.files("data/idr-bed", pattern= ".bed", full.names=T)
 samplefiles <- as.list(samplefiles)
 names(samplefiles) <- c("Nanog", "Pou5f1")
 ```

+What does `samplefiles` look like?

-We need to **assign annotation databases** generated from UCSC to a variable:
+We also need to **assign annotation databases** generated from UCSC to a variable:

 ```r
 txdb <- TxDb.Hsapiens.UCSC.hg19.knownGene